OpenTermsArchive/contrib-versions/Att/Privacy Policy.md

 ' + '

 **Web Site Data Collection:** We do not knowingly allow other parties to collect personally identifiable information about your online activities over time and across third-party web sites when you use our websites and services.
-AT&T provides information about the opt-out choices it makes available, and the opt-out choices provided by certain third-party website and mobile application analytics companies we use here.
+We provide information about the opt-out choices available to customers, and the opt-out choices provided by certain third-party website and mobile application analytics companies we use here.

 ' + '

-**"Do Not Track" Notice:** Because the providers of "do not track" and similar signals do not yet operate according to common, industry-accepted standards, AT&T currently does not respond to those signals.
+**"Do Not Track" Notice:** Because the providers of "do not track" and similar signals do not yet operate according to common, industry-accepted standards, We currently do not respond to those signals.
 For more information on Do Not Track, please visit www.allaboutdnt.com.

 ' + '

-California customers who wish to request further information about our compliance with these requirements, or have questions or concerns about our privacy practices and policies may contact us at privacypolicy@att.com, or write to us atAT&T Privacy Policy, Chief Privacy Office, 208 S. Akard, Room 1033, Dallas, TX 75202
+California customers who wish to request further information about our compliance with these requirements, or have questions or concerns about our privacy practices and policies may contact us at privacypolicy@att.com, or write to us at AT&T Privacy Policy, Chief Privacy Office, 208 S. Akard, Room 1033, Dallas, TX 75202.

-' + ''). } function setFaqContent(sectionID) { document.getElementById(sectionID).scrollIntoView(true). menuItem = sectionID + 'A'. activeMenuItem = document.getElementById(menuItem). var menuItems = new Array('definitionsA','scopeA','collectA','locationA','trackingA','analyticsA','aggregateA','sharingA','childrenA','protectionA','controlsA','changesA','contactA'). for(m=0;m' + ' ' + '**Our AT&T Privacy Policy in easy, FAQ format.**' + '
+' + ''). } function setFaqContent(sectionID) { document.getElementById(sectionID).scrollIntoView(true). menuItem = sectionID + 'A'. activeMenuItem = document.getElementById(menuItem). var menuItems = new Array('definitionsA','scopeA','collectA','locationA','trackingA','analyticsA','aggregateA','sharingA','childrenA','protectionA','controlsA','changesA','contactA'). for(m=0;m' + ' ' + '**Our AT&T Privacy Policy in easy to understand, FAQ format.**' + '

 We understand that everyone thinks that privacy policies are long, complicated and difficult to understand.
 So we're going to try to make this as simple as possible.

+' + '**What is the purpose of AT&T’s Privacy Policy?**' + '

+Whenever you do something like buy or use one of our products or services or visit our websites, information is created.
+Because we know privacy is important to you, we have the AT&T Privacy Policy to explain how we collect, use, protect, and share that created information.
+Thus, the main purpose of the Policy is to help you understand our relationship and how we are able to deliver and improve the services we offer.

+' + '**How should this Policy be used?**' + '

+We encourage you to read the whole policy so you will understand fully our relationship.
+To find specific information, here is an outline of where you will find answers to your questions about key topics:

+' + '

+Visit these links for more information.

+' + '

+'). var privacyFAQlink = ''. // alert (pid). if ( pid == '2506' ) { privacyFAQlink = '/gen/privacy-policy?pid=13692'. } document.write('*   Definitions
+' + '*   Scope of this Policy
+' + '*   The Information We Collect, How We Collect It, And How We Use It ' + '*   Information Sharing
+' + '*   Online Activity Tracking and Advertising
+' + '*   Location Information
+' + '*   Aggregate and Anonymous Information
+' + '*   External Marketing &.
+Analytics Reports
+' + '*   Online Privacy Policy for Children
+' + '*   Data Protection &.
+Security
+' + '*   Changes
+' + '*   Choices &.
+Controls
+' + '*   How to Contact Us
+' + '

 ' + '**DEFINITIONS**' + '